truedigital/True.KenticoMapper/readme.md

 A set of assemblies to simplify mapping from Kentico TreeNode and CustomTable objects to your own custom types.
 These assemblies have been built against Kentico v8.2 under Visual Studio 2015.
-I cannot guarantee functionality demonstrated below will work against earlier versions of Kentico, although development of these components did start begin on Kentico v7.0.
+I cannot guarantee functionality demonstrated below will work against earlier versions of Kentico, although development of these components did begin on Kentico v7.0.

 ## Contents